yasserqureshi1/Sneaker-Monitors/README.md

   <h3 align="center">Sneaker Monitors</h3>

   <p align="center">
-    A collection of web monitors that notify of restocks or updates on sneaker related sites through Discord Webhook
+    A collection of web monitors that notify of restocks or releases on sneaker related sites through Discord Webhook
     <br />
     <a href="https://github.com/yasserqureshi1/Sneaker-Monitors/">Report Bug</a>
     ·